MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 #### 5.0.0
 - Update vsts-node-api and vsts-task-lib to latest versions.
 - Increase precision of comparison of code coverage percentage values.
-If no variance is supplied, percentage values will use six decimals instead of the previous two.
+If no variance is supplied, percentage values will use four decimals instead of the previous two.
+This picks up a change of one element (e.g., block) in a million elements.
 When used with variance, the precision will be taken from the variance value.

 #### 4.0.3
 - Fix vsts-node-api initialization bug in code coverage policy that sometimes leads to the error "Cannot read property 'getCodeCoverageSummary' of undefined".